Minuscule 64: Description

-The text is divided according to the κεφαλαια (chapters), whose numbers are given at the margin, and the τιτλοι (titles of chapters) at the top of the pages.
-There is also a division according to the Ammonian Sections (in Mark 241 sections, the last in 16:20), with references to the Eusebian Canons.
+The text is divided according to the chapters (known as κεφαλαια / kephalaia), whose numbers are given in the margin, and their titles (known as τιτλοι / titloi) written at the top of the pages.
+There is a division according to the Ammonian Sections (241 in Mark, the last in 16:20), with references to the Eusebian Canons.
+There are also headpieces for titles in red ink, and small initials at the beginning of each gospel in gold ink.

-It contains the Epistula ad Carpianum, Eusebian Canon tables at the beginning, tables of the κεφαλαια (tables of contents) before each Gospel, lectionary markings at the margin (for liturgical use), and synaxaria.

-Subscriptions with numbers of Verses were added by a later hand.
+It contains the Epistle to Carpius, Eusebian Canon tables at the beginning illuminated in blue, green, gold, and red ink, tables of contents (also known as κεφαλαια) before each Gospel, lectionary markings in the margin (for liturgical use) in red ink, and a synaxaria.
+Subscriptions with numbers of verses were added by a later hand.

+Text
-The Greek text of the codex is a representative of the Byzantine text-type.
-Aland did not place it in any Category.

-According to the Claremont Profile Method it represents textual cluster 121 in Luke 1, Luke 10, and Luke 20.
+The Greek text of the codex is considered to be a representative of the Byzantine text-type.
+Biblical scholar Kurt Aland did not place it in any Category of his New Testament Manuscript system.
+According to the Claremont Profile Method (a specific analysis of textual data), it represents textual cluster 121 in Luke 1, Luke 10, and Luke 20.

 History

-The manuscript once belonged to Thomas Goade († 1638), then to James Ussher.
+The earliest history of the manuscript is unknown.
+It belonged to Thomas Goade (d.
+1638), then to Archbishop James Ussher.
 In 1702 it was presented together with minuscule 61 and 63 to Trinity College in Dublin (along with the codices 61 and 63).
 Then towards to the end of the 17th century it belonged to one John Jones.
+It subsequently found its way to be included into the Schøyen Collection (shelf number Ms 230), in Oslo.

 In 1880 Dean Burgon found the manuscript in the library of the Marquis of Bute (Marquess of Bute, Ms. 82 G. 18/19).
-It was collated, like 63, by Dodwell, used by Brian Walton in his Polyglotte (as Em), used by Mill (as Usser.
+It was collated, like 63, by Dodwell, used by Brian Walton in his Polyglotte (as Em), and used by scholar John Mill (as Usser.
 2).
-C. R. Gregory saw it in 1883.
+Biblical scholar Caspar René Gregory saw it in 1883.

-It is currently housed at the Schøyen Collection (Ms 230), at Oslo.
+It is currently dated by the INTF to the 12th century.
+In 2011 the manuscript was purchased from the Schøyen Collection by the Green Collection (owned by Hobby Lobby), and donated to the Museum of the Bible, where it is presently housed.
+In 2026, the CSNTM published digital colour images of the manuscript.